johnbumgarner/wordhoard/README.md

 # Additional Features
 <p align="justify">
 <i>wordhoard</i> uses an in-memory cache, which helps prevent redundant queries to an individual resource for the same word.
+These caches are currently being erased after each session.

 This application also uses <i>Python logging</i> to both the terminal and to the logfile <i>wordhoard_error.yaml</i>.
 <p>

 # Sources

 <p align="justify">
-This package is designed to query these online sources for antonyms, synonyms, hypernyms, hyponyms, homophones and definitions:
+This package is designed to query these online sources for antonyms, synonyms, hypernyms, hyponyms and definitions:

 1. classicthesaurus.com
 2. collinsdictionary.com